WINE + walking TOUR: Piedmont & cinque terre

 B, L, D • Hotel Barolo

-DAY 4 – GAVI DI GAVI
+DAY 4 – A TOUR & TASTING IN GAVI

 Today we transfer from Piedmont to the Riviera.
 En route, we'll stop in the white wine district of Gavi (1-hour drive).
 After a cappuccino and soft amaretti cookies at Bar Matteo (a favorite haunt of Dolce Vita cofounder Claudio Bisio during his teen years), we’ll climb up to the Fortress of Gavi.
 A truly impressive fort that kept adding layers of fortification as Genoa and Milan fought over this turf, it illustrates the cutting-edge military architecture of its day.
 We’ll scoot back down the hill for lunch at a trattoria frequented by local workers.

 Then it’s time for a tasting of Gavi di Gavi, the first white wine of Italy to gain international fame.
 Our winery of choice is Il Poggio, a boutique winery run by winemaker Francesca Poggio, whose grandfather played a central role in the modern history of Gavi di Gavi wine.